Ishaan-Dev5/sanatak/sprint-1/Feature-branch-flow.md

 ## 1. Introduction

-The **Feature Branch Workflow** is a Git-based development strategy where each new feature is developed in its own branch, isolated from the `main` or `production` codebase.
-It allows developers to work independently without interfering with the stable codebase.
+This document provides a structured overview of the Feature Branch Workflow — a Git-based development strategy used for managing code changes in a collaborative environment
 ---

 ## 2. Why Feature Branch Workflow?